LL.M. in Elder Law - Tuition, Scholarships and Financial Aid

 The budget for the LL.M. in Elder Law includes tuition and books.
 Stetson Law's Office of Student Financial Planning develops student budgets that estimate an individual student's annual projected educational expenses.
 These budgets govern the total amount of aid (loans or a combination of scholarships and loans) that are available to a student in any given year.
 Students who have federal Stafford loans in their package may borrow up to a maximum of $20,500 in Federal Direct Unsubsidized Stafford loans every two semesters and cannot borrow in excess of the approved budget.

 1. Federal Direct Unsubsidized Stafford Loans: Federal Direct Unsubsidized Stafford Loans are available to eligible students who apply for federal aid using the FAFSA application.
 Students may qualify for up to $10,250 in Federal Direct Unsubsidized Stafford Loans every semester.
 With Unsubsidized Stafford loans, the interest accrues while the student attends law school.
-The interest rate is fixed at 5.41 percent for loans disbursed on or after 7/1/2013 and before 7/1/2014.
-The origination fee is currently 1.072 percent (as of 12/2/2013).
+Visit the Federal Aid Website for information on the current interest rate and fees.
 Borrowers receive a six-month grace period following graduation or from the time their enrollment falls below five credit hours.

 2. Federal Direct Graduate PLUS Loans: A student can borrow up to the cost of education minus the Federal Direct Unsubsidized Stafford Loan.
 To be eligible for this loan, students must have acceptable credit.
 Direct Loans sets credit criteria according to their own policy independent of the College of Law.
-The interest rate is fixed at 6.41 percent for loans disbursed on or after 7/1/2013 and before 7/1/2014.
-The origination fee is currently 4.288 percent (as of 12/2/2013).
+Visit the Federal Aid Website for information on the current interest rate and fees.
 There is no grace period on this loan; however, Direct Loans grants an automatic six-month deferment.
 For further information, email firstname.lastname@example.org.

 Note: You must be enrolled in the minimum number of hours specified by the policy on Eligibility to Receive Financial Aid and meet all other eligibility requirements to receive Federal Direct Unsubsidized Stafford and/or Federal Direct Graduate PLUS loans.